Implementing human rights standards

 Respecting employee rights around the world

-We’re committed to providing a safe work environment that fosters respect, fairness and dignity.
+We’re committed to providing a safe work environment that fosters respect, fairness and dignity and is free of harassment, discrimination or fear of retaliation.
 In order to help Company employees understand their rights, and their duty to respect the rights of others, Company employees will be required to complete training on the Human Rights Policy, beginning in 2019.
 Company employees are also trained regularly on the Standards of Business Conduct and are required to annually certify their understanding of and commitment to upholding the Standards.

 We encourage open and honest communication among Company employees, and we provide many channels for Company employees to report ethics or human rights concerns.
 This includes an anonymous channel, the Business Integrity Line, staffed by a live operator from an independent company 24 hours a day, every day of the year.
 We do not tolerate retaliation of any kind against anyone who reports an issue.